jfrog/frogbot/docs/install-bitbucket-server.md

                JF_GIT_PROVIDER= "bitbucketServer"

                // [Mandatory]
-               // Username of the Bitbucket account
+               // Username of the account associated with the token JF_GIT_USERNAME= ""
-               JF_GIT_USERNAME= ""

                // [Mandatory]